ADF Logo

 In operation since 2015, Indigenous Advance partners with Ugandan ministries to provide basic necessities for orphaned and vulnerable children, raise Christian families, and provide vital vocational-skills training and mentorship to college students and young adults.
 This is just one of the many recent examples of de-banking.

-ADF has already seen positive developments from our advocacy against de-banking.
+Thankfully, ADF has already seen positive developments from our advocacy against de-banking.
 Since we launched the annual Viewpoint Diversity Score Business Index in 2022, JPMorgan Chase has changed a policy that posed a serious risk of viewpoint-based de-banking decisions.

-While JPMorgan Chase and other banks still have a long way to go to fully respect the First Amendment, this important policy change is a step in the right direction.
+While JPMorgan Chase and other major corporations still have a long way to go to fully respect the First Amendment, these sorts of important policy changes are a step in the right direction.
 ADF continues to work with shareholders, attorneys general, and state financial officers to ensure that companies respect the free speech and religious freedom of all their customers.
-We are also working with state legislators to pass legislation that will prohibit banks from discriminating against customers for their political or religious views.
+We are also working with state legislators to pass legislation that will require the country’s largest banks and payment processors to be transparent and provide equal access to consumers, no matter their political or religious beliefs.

 Where is censorship happening?